 In June 2021, we received a Notice and Opportunity to Respond and Advise ("NORA") letter from the CFPB alleging that we failed to comply with and timely implement a consent order issued by the CFPB in January 2017 (the "2017 Consent Order"), and further alleging additional violations related to Consumer Interactive's marketing practices.
-On September 27, 2021, the Enforcement Division advised us that it had obtained authority to pursue an enforcement action.
-On April 12, 2022, after failed settlement negotiations with the CFPB related to the matter, the CFPB filed a lawsuit against us, Trans Union LLC, TransUnion Interactive, Inc. (collectively, the "TU Entities") and the former President of Consumer Interactive, John Danaher, in the United States District Court for the Northern District of Illinois seeking restitution, civil money penalties, and injunctive relief, among other remedies, and alleging that the TU Entities violated the 2017 Consent Order, engaged in deceptive acts and practices in marketing the TransUnion Credit Monitoring product, failed to obtain signed written authorizations from consumers before debiting their bank accounts for the TransUnion Credit Monitoring product and diverted consumers from their free annual file disclosure into paid subscription products.
+On April 12, 2022, after failed negotiations with the CFPB to settle the matter, the agency filed a lawsuit against us, Trans Union LLC, TransUnion Interactive, Inc. (collectively, the "TU Entities") and the former President of Consumer Interactive, John Danaher, in the United States District Court for the Northern District of Illinois.
 On February 28, 2025, the CFPB, the TU Entities and Mr. Danaher filed with the Court a joint stipulation to voluntarily dismiss the lawsuit with prejudice, and the Court dismissed the lawsuit on March 21, 2025.
 During the three months ended March 31, 2025, we adjusted the amount previously accrued for this matter to zero, as the dismissal has rendered a loss no longer probable.
 As of December 31, 2024, we had accrued \$56.0 million in connection with this matter.

 In March 2024, we received a NORA letter from the CFPB, informing us that the CFPB's Enforcement Division was considering whether to recommend that the CFPB take legal action against us related to our dispute handling practices and procedures.
 The NORA letter alleged that Trans Union LLC violated the Fair Credit Reporting Act's requirements to conduct a reasonable reinvestigation of disputed information and follow reasonable procedures to assure maximum possible accuracy of the information in consumer reports, and the Consumer Financial Protection Act's prohibition of unfair, deceptive, and abusive acts or practices.
 On July 12, 2024, the CFPB Enforcement Division advised us that it had obtained authority to pursue an enforcement action against us seeking specific injunctive relief provisions and civil money penalties.
 We had been engaged in active discussions with the CFPB regarding this matter, including that our ability to make proposed changes to certain dispute handling processes is dependent on the participation of other consumer reporting agencies, data furnishers and industry participants.
-Given recent changes in CFPB leadership, our engagement with the agency on this matter has paused.
+Given the recent changes in CFPB leadership, our engagement with the agency on this matter has paused.
 We cannot provide an estimate of when, or if, such engagement will resume.
 We further cannot provide assurance that the CFPB will not ultimately commence a lawsuit against us in this matter, nor are we able to predict the likely outcome of this matter, which could have a material adverse effect on our results of operations and financial condition.
 We are not able to reasonably estimate our potential loss or range of loss related to this matter.

-16. Accumulated Other Comprehensive Loss
+17. Accumulated Other Comprehensive Loss